SaiDarshan2003/mdp-representation/README.md

 ## RESULT
-Above, We have represented an MDP problem in textual,graphical and ina technical manner successfully.
+Above, We have represented an MDP problem in a textual,graphical and technical manner successfully.